KanakSasak/log4Go/README.md

 )

 func main() {
-    logger := log4Go.NewLogger()
+    logger := log4Go.NewLogger(log4Go.Info)

-    logger.Info("This is an info message.")
+	logger.Log(log4Go.Info, "This is an info message")
-    logger.Warn("This is a warning message.")
+	logger.Log(log4Go.Success, "This is a success message")
-    logger.Error("This is an error message.")
+	logger.Log(log4Go.Error, "This is an error message")
-}
+	logger.Log(log4Go.Warning, "This is a warning message") }

 ```